 Post on the inside of all laboratory doors an emergency contact sheet so others in the building know who to contact should people need to enter the laboratory.

 Get the Emergency Contact Form (PDF) from the Safety Office.

 First-aiders in the Chemistry Office

-Our Current Chemistry Department First Aiders (as of January 2023):
+Our Current Chemistry Department First-Aiders (as of August 2023):